tal-gerbi/cs-for-leetcode-interviews/theory/heap.md

 In this array, *arr*, the left and right children of _arr[i]_ are _arr[2*i+1]_ and _arr[2*i+2]_ (If they are present in the array).

 ## Building a heap in O(n) time
-In order to build a min heap from an array in time O(n), the following algorithm is used:
+In order to build a min heap from an array in linear time, the following algorithm is used:
 ```python
 from typing import List, Optional